GreatTM/PowerBiMIP/docs/source/index.md

 ## How to Cite

-If you use PowerBiMIP in your academic work, please cite it.
-This support is crucial for the project's continued development and funding.
-A specific citation format will be provided once our accompanying paper is published.
+If you use PowerBiMIP in your academic work, please cite our GitHub repository:

+> Y. Wu, "PowerBiMIP: An Open-Source, Efficient Bilevel Mixed-Integer Programming Solver for Power and Energy Systems," GitHub repository, 2025.
+[Online].
+Available: https://github.com/GreatTM/PowerBiMIP

+**We will provide a specific citation format once our work is published in a peer-reviewed journal.**

 ## License & Contribution